 Student leaders, who did not attend the meeting, were unaware that Cheng and Hwang were writing the letter, and expressed displeasure yesterday at its content and tone.

 "I thought [the letter] was really inflammatory," said Sandra Chang '93, former president of the Chinese Students Association.
 "I think the letter was a last-ditch effort to do something big at the end of the year to make a statement.
-I have no recollection of any students receiving insensi- tive remarks from Dean Epps."
+I have no recollection of any students receiving insensi-

 So also stressed that Cheng and Hwang do not represent the opinions of all AAA members.